 How Do Driverless Cars Work?

-A formal classification system for automated cars has been proposed by the National Highway Traffic Safety Administration:
+This formal classification system for automated cars has been proposed by the National Highway Traffic Safety Administration.

 Level 0: Driver has complete control of vehicle at all times.